Credible

 Vacation homes may only qualify for a partial credit reflecting the amount of time you live at the property.
 For example, living at the property for three months means you can claim 25% of your total credit.

-Rental properties can’t receive a solar panel tax credit, however they may qualify for a similar business credit instead if you use the property as a residence.
+Rental properties can’t receive a solar panel tax credit, however, they may qualify for a similar business credit instead if you use the property as a residence.

-Good to know: Miscellaneous costs like mortgage refinance costs, solar loan origination fees, ongoing maintenance, and solar equipment extended warranties are ineligible for the credit.
+Miscellaneous costs like mortgage refinance costs, solar loan origination fees, ongoing maintenance, and solar equipment extended warranties are ineligible for the credit.

 Qualifying equipment